haskell/criterion/README.markdown

 The chart on the right contains the raw measurements from which the kernel density estimate was built.
 The $x$ axis indicates the number of loop iterations, while the $y$ axis shows measured execution time for the given number of iterations.
-The line "behind" the values is a linear regression generated from this data.
+The line “behind” the values is a linear regression generated from this data.
 Ideally, all measurements will be on (or very near) this line.